fpdavis/Nibbler-Twisted-Tale/README.md

 ### Todo (in order of importance):

+* Add a counter for number of times a path couldn't be calculate and apply kill after some threshold.
+Currently kills are being stollen from Brainspawn and other player tails.
 * Improved graphics for pellets
 * Make enemies face the direction they are moving
 * Add character names for computer depending on dificulty settings
 * Read animations and music in from a json file
 * Read wave/level information in from json file
 * Fix edge bug where edges are too close in from the border
-* Change style on score when player dies
 * Add Game Over screen with results
 * Add graph weighting incentives for pellets in A*
 * Need to calculate closest target and best path with Wall Wrap
 * Grid creation for A* is inefficient, should be updated with tail update
 * Maze creates a copy of the Grid, want to create one grid and pass it in
 * Game Options
-	* Maze - Need to determine best algorithm to use
 	* Waves/Levels
 	* Dificulty level
 	* Add power ups from pellets
     * Must be bitten multiple times to be eaten
     * Random direction change
 	* Ability to pause movement